 Bone spurs can grow in areas of the facet joint where the 2 vertebral surfaces meet.
 In part 1 of this essay, we explained how various spinal degenerative processes, including disc desiccation and arthritic accumulation, cause osteophytes to grow.
 When these spurs grow on the regions of the joint that must move against one another, the bone spurs can actually prevent proper joint movement or may simply create some variable degree of pain when the joint is forced to move.
 This is the definition of mechanical joint pain.
 In some cases, bone spurs can literally lock the joint open, closed or in some position in between.
 If left in this state, the joint can shrink and demonstrate a persistent state of hypomobility.
 This occurrence can cause serious functional impairment and pain.
 It might also lead to facet joint fracture in extreme cases.

 To summarize, visualize 2 very hard, smooth and protected surfaces being well lubricated and moving against one another.
 This is the way a healthy facet joint works.
 However, when the surfaces lose their lubrication and protective coatings and begin to hit each other directly, pitting occurs and debris is released.
 The continuous damage can cause bumps and ridges to form from displaced particles, both free and attached to each surface.
 If these growths get large enough, they can prevent the surfaces from interacting as designed and might completely stop the surfaces from meeting at all if the debris blocks the path of movement.
 This is what happens with osteophyte growth in particular areas of the facet joints.

-Facet Joint Osteophytes Neurological Compression
+Osteophytes Causing Neurological Compression